Academic and Attendance Policies

 A student will be granted only one readmission following an academic failure.
 Should the student fail a course following readmission, the student will be ineligible for a subsequent readmission to the school.
-However, a student with one or more failures at CSON after ten years from the official withdrawal date may be readmitted without penalty from previous failures and will not be granted any credit for previous courses completed at CSON.
+However, a student with one or more failures at CSON after two years from the official withdrawal date may be readmitted without penalty from previous failures and will not be granted any credit for previous courses completed at CSON.

 The student is required to pay any money owed to the school before readmission approval will be granted.
 The student must have clearance through the Financial Aid office before a final readmission decision will be made by the Admissions and Progression Committee.

 Application for Readmission